THUKElab/FLUB/README.md

 ```

 ### License
-The data and our code are both subject to the MIT License.
+The  `data` and our `code` are both subject to the MIT License.

 ```
 MIT License

-Copyright (c) Facebook, Inc. and its affiliates.
+Copyright (c) Tsinghua Knowledge Engineering Laboratory (SZ) and its affiliates.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal